mattlianje/pin/README.md

 This represents a synthetic production codebase.
 You have a bunch of data-models mapped to storage engines, and processing functions.

-Developers often work on one part, without knowing what goes on in the others.
+Developers will often work on one part, without knowing what goes on in the others.

 Drop a few pins, and you have the beautiful GraphViz above.
 ```scala